Terradue/doc-developer-sandbox/source/developer/basic.rst

 #.
 We installed a simple workflow with a single node,
 #.
 We passed to the workflow a list of two data inputs,
 #.
-We executed a simple run that logs (through the *ciop-log* function) the name of data inputs, using two tasks in parallel.
+We executed a simple run that logs the name of data inputs, using two tasks in parallel.

 .. rubric:: Footnotes